DMJTax/prtools/README.md

-# prtools
 Prtools for Python
 ==================

+## Installation
+The package can be installed by issuing `pip install git+https://github.com/DMJTax/prtools.git`.
+In Python, use `import prtools as pr` to import the package.

+Now, all functionality is available under the `pr` prefix, e.g.: `pr.prdataset(...)`.

+## Usage

 This is a bare-bones implementation of Prtools for Python.
 It includes the prdataset and prmapping objects.
 The main advantages are:
 1. The data and the labels are stored in one prdataset.
 That means that when a subset of a dataset is selected, only one operation is needed: